Characterizing the initial state and dynamical evolution in XeXe and PbPb collisions using multiparticle cumulants: Results

 \subsubsection{Correlations between higher-order moments of two flow harmonics}

 Figures~\ref{fig:nmhc_centrality} and~\ref{fig:8particle_nmhc} present the first comparisons of $\text{nMHC}(v_{2}^{k}, v_{3}^{l})$ and $\text{nMHC}(v_{2}^{k}, v_{4}^{l})$ from \XeXe and \PbPb collisions for $k, l = 2, 4, 6$.
-The specific combinations are indicated in each plot.
-A key observation is that $\text{nMHC}(v_{2}^{k}, v_{4}^{l})$ is larger than than $\text{nMHC}(v_{2}^{k}, v_{3}^{l})$ for the same $k$ and $l$ in both systems (note the differences in vertical scale between the left and right plots in both figures).
+The specific combinations are indicated in each panel.
+A key observation is that the magnitudes of $\text{nMHC}(v_{2}^{k}, v_{4}^{l})$ are larger than the corresponding values of $\text{nMHC}(v_{2}^{k}, v_{3}^{l})$ for the same $k$ and $l$ in both collision systems (note the differences in vertical scale between the left and right panels in both figures).
 This indicates a stronger correlation between higher order moments of $v_2$ and $v_4$, consistent with the trend observed for NSC($2,4$) versus NSC($2,3$).
 This can be attributed to the fact that both $v_2$ and $v_4$ are strongly influenced by the initial-state geometry.

 A distinct pattern is observed in the magnitudes of correlations involving $v_3$: \ifthenelse{\boolean{cms@external}} {

 } {

 } similar to the findings in Ref.~\cite{ALICE:2021adw}.